 (3) how the facility will avoid having the violation recur.

-(g) If a facility fails to submit a plan to correct violations that meets the requirements of subsection (f) of this section, DADS may assess an administrative penalty against the facility in accordance with §90.236(a)(7) of this chapter (relating to Administrative Penalties).
+(g) If a facility fails to submit a plan to correct violations that meets the requirements of subsection (f) of this section, HHSC may assess an administrative penalty against the facility in accordance with §551.236(a)(7) of this chapter (relating to Administrative Penalties).

 TITLE 26 HEALTH AND HUMAN SERVICES